-TOUR INCLUSIONS/EXCLUSIONS: The tour fee is \$5975 for one person in double occupancy from Honolulu.
-It includes all lodging from Day 1 through Day 9, all meals from dinner on Day 1 through breakfast on Day 10, all ground transportation (except transfer from airport to hotel), entrance fees, tips for baggage handling and meal service, and the guide services of the tour leaders.
-The price also includes the inter-island flights from Oahu to Kauai, and Kauai to the Big Island.
+TOUR INCLUSIONS/EXCLUSIONS: The tour fee is \$7100 for one person in double occupancy from Honolulu.
+It includes all lodging from Day 1 through Day 8, all meals from dinner on Day 1 through breakfast on Day 9, all ground transportation (except transfer from airport to hotel), entrance fees, tips for baggage handling and meal service, and the guide services of the tour leaders.
+The price also includes the inter-island flights from Oahu to the Big Island, and then Big Island (Kona) to Kauai.